open-telemetry/opentelemetry-specification/specification/metrics/data-model.md

 | 6                      | 1.68179        | 2**(6/8)                     |
 | 7                      | 1.83401        | 2**(7/8)                     |

-#### Zero Count
+#### Zero Count and Zero Threshold

-The ExponentialHistogram contains a special `zero_count` field containing the count of values that are either exactly zero or within the region considered zero by the instrumentation at the tolerated level of precision.
-This bucket stores values that cannot be expressed using the standard exponential formula as well as values that have been rounded to zero.
+The ExponentialHistogram contains a special `zero_count` bucket and an optional `zero_threshold` field where `zero_count` contains the count of values whose absolute value is less than or equal to `zero_threshold`.
+The precise value for the `zero_threshold` is arbitrary and not related to the scale.

+When `zero_threshold` is unset or `0`, this bucket stores values that cannot be expressed using the standard exponential formula as well as values that have been rounded to zero.

+Histograms with different `zero_threshold` can still be merged easily by taking the largest `zero_threshold` of all involved Histograms and merge the lower buckets of Histograms with a smaller `zero_threshold` into the common wider zero bucket.
+If a merged `zero_threshold` is in the middle of a populated bucket, it needs to be increased to match the upper boundary of the bucket.

+In special cases, a wider zero bucket could be used to limit the total number of populated buckets.

 #### Producer Expectations